Tips and tricks for learning Auslan

-Additionally the less you talk the more you will correctly use facial expression, body language and use more eye contact especially when having to watch a deaf person signing.
+- The less you talk the more you will correctly use facial expression, body language and use more eye contact.
+These 3 areas are so important when learning and using Auslan.